sphere media background sample

 The constraints include ensuring compatibility of parcels, orders (separating those containing electrical components and those with chemical elements, for example), and the need for adapting to logistics that are already well-established.

-Before cross-docking:
+Without cross-docking:

-They are stored in the distribution centre.
+2 - They’re stored in the distribution centre.

-The customer orders are prepared and shipped from the distribution centre.
+3 - Customer orders are prepared and shipped from the distribution centre.

-After cross-docking:
+With cross-docking:

-The products are sorted and consolidated in the logistics hub according to their final destinations.
+2 - They’re sorted and consolidated, according to their final destinations.

 Optimising the last-mile logistics

-The reduction of empty space in parcels
+Reducing empty space in parcels

-Renewable energies for last-mile logistics
+Using renewable energies for last-mile logistics

 Electricity